 We should be sorry for our sins, no question.
 Guilt and sorrow can lead us to reconciliation but if we never go past them then we are not advancing in holiness.
 Jesus reminds us that those who seek personal reward and recognition have only that (cf. Matthew 6:1-6).

+Such was our saint today.
 John spent his early life in dissolute living and when he turned to God, his scrupulosity got the better of him.
-He sought martyrdom, and when dissuaded from that he publicly beat himself, publicly begging for mercy, and other non-rational actions (he was committed) trying to repenting for his past life.
+He sought martyrdom, and when dissuaded from that he publicly beat himself, publicly begging for mercy, and other non-rational actions (he was committed for a time) trying to repent for his past life.

 Pray that we will be guided, like John, to open ourselves to God's love, to eschew scrupulosity, embrace God's mercy, and do good for others - especially during the season of Lent.